+There are not a lot of options when it comes to restaurants in Hana.
 Perched on the mauka (mountain) you’ll find Hana Ranch restaurant.
 Open daily from 5-9.
-They serve American and Hawaiian style good with items like the Cobb salad, Kalibe Rivs and fish tacos.
+They serve American and Hawaiian style food with items like the cobb salad, kalibe ribs and fish tacos.
 Portions sizing aren’t small, perfect after a day of hiking and exploring.

 If you’re looking for early morning breakfast or coffee the small cafe connected to the